IntelliTect/CodingGuidelines/docs/coding/csharp.md

 - :heavy_check_mark: DO: name custom attribute classes with the suffix Attribute.
 - :heavy_check_mark: DO: provide get-only properties (without public setters) on attributes with required property values.
 - :heavy_check_mark: DO: provide constructor parameters to initialize properties on attributes with required properties.
 Each parameter should have the same name (albeit with different casing) as the corresponding property.
-- :no_entry: AVOID: providing constructor parameters to initialize attribute properties corresponding to the optional arguments (and, therefore, avoid overloading custom attribute constructors).
 - :heavy_check_mark: DO: apply the AttributeUsageAttribute class to custom attributes.

 ### Branches